-Joe Walsh joined the Blavatnik School of Government in January 2017 as the new Project Officer.
+Joe Walsh joined the Blavatnik School of Government in January 2017 as Project Officer.
 Joe supports the development and tracking of new projects across the school and school governance processes.

-Prior to joining BSG, Joe ran the doctoral programme at the Saïd Business School at the University of Oxford and was a Student Experience Officer at Oxford Brookes working closely with their senior management team to review the student experience offer.
+Prior to joining Blavatnik School of Government, Joe ran the doctoral programme at the Saïd Business School at the University of Oxford and was a Student Experience Officer at Oxford Brookes working closely with their senior management team to review the student experience offer.
 He worked for the Lokahi foundation in a research and projects capacity running various community engagements, campus engagement and de-racialization research projects.
 He worked at LSE as a master research intern with the INFORM project.

 Joe is a keen activist in local and national politics.
 He served as the Cherwell electoral districts lead remain campaigner for the “Labour In for Britain” campaign in 2016 and holds a variety of executive roles in the Banbury and Bicester Constituency Labour Party.
 He is a governor at the Orchard Fields Primary School and volunteers occasionally at the Broken Spoke bike co-operative.
 He is involved a few interfaith initiatives locally.
 He is a very occasional and lazy attendee of the Banbury Star cycling club.